Chinese Convenience Store Business

 - A food safety management system certification

-Trans-fatty acids, which are said to increase the risk of heart disease, were successfully reduced to zero in the room-temperature bread products of SEVEN-ELEVEN (BEIJING) and SEVEN-ELEVEN (TIANJIN).
+Also, trans-fatty acids, which are said to increase the risk of heart disease, were successfully reduced to zero in the original room-temperature bread products of SEVEN-ELEVEN (BEIJING) and SEVEN-ELEVEN (TIANJIN).

 Improving Customer Satisfaction

 The three companies are working to collect customer feedback in order to improve products and services from the standpoint of customers.
-Feedback obtained from customers is communicated to departments and stores on a daily basis.
-In addition, stores conduct customer surveys annually in order to grasp changes in customer needs and reflect them in products.
-In 2016, SEVEN-ELEVEN (TIANJIN) received customer survey responses from 624 people, while SEVEN-ELEVEN (CHENGDU) received responses from 2,225 people.
-This customer feedback was put to good use in developing and improving products.
+Feedback obtained from customers is shared with departments and stores on a daily basis.
+In addition, in order to grasp changes in customer needs and reflect them in products.
+SEVEN-ELEVEN (CHENGDU) conducts annual surveys while SEVEN-ELEVEN (TIANJIN) conducts surveys every other year.
+In the fiscal year ended February 28, 2018, SEVEN-ELEVEN (CHENGDU) received responses from 1,023 customers and based on the results, launched a delivery service.

 Thriving with Local Communities